 The SAIL Institute is grounded on the concept that colleges and universities need leaders who are strategic and innovative as well as have a firm understanding of the special nature of the academic core of the institutions that they serve.
 Through our programs, services, and analysis, the SAIL Institute seeks to advance understanding and development of the next generation of leaders in higher education.

-Strategic Leadership: Leaders need to be able to create, execute, and communicate strategies that strengthen the long-term success of organizations and sustain (if not grow) its long-term financial stability.
+Strategic Leadership: Leaders need to be able to create, execute, and communicate strategies that strengthen the long-term success of organizations and sustain (if not grow) their long-term financial stability.
 Far too many institutions of higher learning have sought to be all things to all people.
-However, in resource constrained environments, leaders need to be able to identify strategies that strengthen and position their institutions for future success.
-Such strategies may include identifying niche programs, using data to identify strengths and weakness, developing internal and external collaborative (rather than competitive) relationships, and developing effective resource plans.
+However, in resource-constrained environments, leaders need to be able to identify strategies that strengthen and position their institutions for future success.
+Such strategies may include identifying niche programs, using data to identify strengths and weaknesses, developing internal and external collaborative (rather than competitive) relationships, and developing effective resource plans.

 Academic Leadership: While certain aspects of leadership transcend organizational types, there are special characteristics associated with leading academic institutions like colleges and universities.
 Academic leadership entails a firm understanding of the education, research, and service missions of the institution; engagement with and respect for tenets of shared governance; and appreciation for leading organizations that have been referred to by scholars as both “professional bureaucracies” and “organized anarchies.”